Ferrite-FEM/Ferrite.jl/docs/src/overview.md

 ## List of examples (chronological order)
 1. [Heat Equation](https://ferrite-fem.github.io/Ferrite.jl/dev/examples/heat_equation/)

- This example is the easiest way for getting started.
+ This example presents the easiest way to get started.
 The heat equation is solved on a unit square.
-For this purpose, a program is set up containing all the important aspects of finite element computation, including a short introduction to weak and strong forms, trial and test functions, degrees of freedom, boundary conditions, element assembly, global assembly, solving the system and visualizing the results.
+For this purpose, a program is set up containing the core aspects of finite element computation: weak and strong forms, trial and test functions, degrees of freedom, boundary conditions, element routine, global assembly, solving the system and visualizing the results.

  Keywords: Fundamentals, heat equation, weak and strong form, Dirichlet boundary condition, assembly